roehampton/module-content/software-development-1/week-08/lecture/README.md

 # Software Development 1
-# Lab 7 -– Functions in Python
+# Lecture 8 -– Functions in Python

 In this lab we will explore: